thelfer/tfel-doc/MFrontUserDays/TenthUserDay/Agenda/talks.md

 - Lamia Mersel
 - Pascal Bouda
   - Université Paris-Saclay, CEA, Service d’Etudes Mécaniques et Thermiques, 91191 Gif-sur-Yvette, France

+Keywords : phase field for fracture model, isotropic behavior, transient regime, unilaterial condition

+The phase field approach to fracture modeling [@bourdin_variational_2008;@borden_phase-field_2012;@ziaei-rad_massive_2016] has faced significant advancements in recent years, mostly focusing on quasi-static regimes in isotropic brittle materials.
+However, the challenge of accurately representing unilateral contact conditions between crack lips remains an obstacle.
+Indeed, spurious crack can appear under compressive forces, necessitating a more sophisticated treatment of the elastic energy density [@chaboche_damage_1992].

+The classical splitting models, such as the spherical-deviatoric [@amor_regularized_2009] and spectral strain decompositions [@miehe_phase_2010], have shown some limitations when applied to dynamic fracture regimes or anisotropic materials where the orthogonality between stress and strain eigenvalues is not preserved.
+To this end, a novel approach that leverages the square root of the elastic tensor within the Kelvin decomposition framework [@desmorat_dissymetrie_2000;@francois_damage_2012;@he_closed-form_2019], offering a promising alternative for capturing the complex behavior of materials under transient loading conditions.

+We present an implementation of this model using MFront, integrated with the open-source FEniCSx software [@baratta_dolfinx_2023], a powerful tool for solving partial differential equations (PDEs).
+Building upon the previous work of [@bleyer_overview_2020] on fenics-mgis module, we have updated and extended their contributions to accommodate the latest features of FEniCS.

+The presentation will detail our computational framework and discuss on a comparative analysis of the various elastic energy density decompositions in the context of transient brittle fracture mechanics, providing valuable insights for future research in this domain.

 # Comportement polycristallin de l’UO2: développements, au format `MFront`, de lois micromécaniques basées sur l’approche NTFA et validations